0x0015/0xChess/README.md

 # 0xChess
-A chess implimentation in assembly
+A chess implimentation in assembly.
+Currently unfinished.

-DO NOT EXPECT THIS TO WORK IN ANY TIMELY MANNER(if ever)
+DO NOT EXPECT THIS TO BE COMPLETED